jaykay12/tech/_posts/2020-9-15-java-jdbc.md

    ```

 ## Batch Processing
-   - Instead of executing a single query, we can execute a batch (group) of queries.
-It makes the performance fast.
+   - Instead of executing a single query, a batch (group) of queries is executed.
+Makes the performance fast.

    - Useful methods of `Statement interface`:
       - _void addBatch(String query)_